libsidplayfp/VICE-testprogs/CPU/lax/readme.txt

 make some or all of the analysed real world programs not work correctly.

-For Emulation the best compromise between "proper emulation" and "making things work" seems to be to use a "magic contant" of $EF in regular cycles, and $EE in the RDY cycle.
+For Emulation the best compromise between "proper emulation" and "making things work" seems to be to use a "magic contant" of $EE in regular cycles, and $EE in the RDY cycle.
+This will "break" the "Blackmail FLI" program, but "Wizball" requires it, which seems to be a much more convincing reason.

 --------------------------------------------------------------------------------
 analysis of some real world programs